Why Does Time Go By So Fast When You Sleep?

 Summary Of The Stages Of Sleep

-Your brain goes through this cycle multiple times per night, so it’s nothing to be afraid of.
-Most people naturally experience all the stages of sleep, therefore you’re not on your own thinking that time is speeding up or slowing down.
+Your brain goes through sleep cycles multiple times per night, so it’s nothing to be afraid of.
+Most people naturally experience all the stages of sleep, therefore you’re not alone if you have the feeling that time is either speeding up or slowing down.

 Stage 1

-This is your brain’s transition from being awake to shutting your eyes down.
+This is your brain’s transition from being awake to shutting your eyes and body down for sleep.
 During this stage, you can be easily woken up by noises or movements around you.
-Even having muscle twitches is enough to jolt you awake again.
+Even having muscle twitches or changing positions is enough to jolt you awake again.

 Stage 2